MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/connect-teams-essentials-to-email.md

     - Under **Also deliver to**, select **Add more recipients** then select **Add to add the secondary mail route.**

-    - Under **Recipients**, click the down arrow "" and select **Advanced.**
+    - Under **Recipients**, select the down arrow "" and select **Advanced.**

     - Select **Change route.**

     - From the list, select the secondary mail route you created earlier

-    - Under **Attachments**, click **Remove attachments from message**
+    - Under **Attachments**, select **Remove attachments from message**

     - Scroll down and select **Save**.

 ***Add your subdomain in Google workspace to receive email from Microsoft 365.***

-  You will create forwarding rules on Microsoft 365 mailboxes to this subdomain.
+  Next, you'll create forwarding rules on Microsoft 365 mailboxes to your subdomain.
 Choose a subdomain to use in Google Workspace to receive email from Microsoft 365 (For example, g.contosolandscaping2.m365master.com)

 1. Start at **Google Admin console** (at admin.google.com)

 2. Go to **Account** > **Domains** > **Manage Domains**

-3. Click **Add a domain**
+3. Select **Add a domain**

 4. Enter the domain name you selected

 5. Select **user alias domain**

-6. Click **Add domain & start verification**
+6. Select **Add domain & start verification**

-7. Wait for verification to complete (this should only take a few seconds) and then refresh the page
+7. Wait for verification to complete and refresh the page

-8. Click **Activate Gmail**
+8. Select **Activate Gmail**

 9. Choose **Skip MX record setup** and then select **NEXT**